 By Dr. Paul Jerard, E-RYT 500, YACEP

 Is practicing Yoga for Happiness a myth?
 What is happiness?
-Is it something acquired from sources outside of the self, is it something found within every human being, or is it something carefully developed within us?
-Studies on happiness over the years have questioned where this feeling comes from: Does it come from obtaining material possessions or from a place within the brain, mind or soul?
-The results primarily point toward happiness as a feeling coming from within a person.
-Although certain material possessions can cause brief bouts of happiness, these feeling are usually temporary.
+Is it something acquired from sources outside of the self, is it found within every human being, or is it carefully developed within us?
+Studies on happiness over the years have questioned where this feeling comes from: Does it come from obtaining material possessions or from a place within the brain, mind, or soul?
+The results primarily point toward happiness as a feeling from within a person.
+Although certain material possessions can cause brief bouts of happiness, these feelings are usually temporary.
 Happiness grows within a person, resulting in a deep kind of life satisfaction, no matter what outside circumstances occur.
 Most of us yearn for this true happiness and contentment throughout much of our lives.

 Yoga Asanas to Enhance Happiness